First Job? How to Create (and Stick With) a Budget

-But, of course, you'll want to contribute to your 401(k).
-In these early years, it may seem like there's not enough paycheck to go around, especially with student debt, or when saving for short-term goals like a car or a down payment on a home.
+But of course you'll want to contribute to your 401(k).
+In these early years, it may seem like there's not enough paycheck to go around, especially if you also have student debt or if you're saving for short-term goals like a car or a down payment on a home.

-But it may help to think of it in these terms: You'll get the money back years from now, when you may no longer have the ability to work.
-And even if there's only mediocre investments to choose from, tax-deferred compounding means taking out far more than you put in.
-If you don't know what to invest in, a target-date fund with a date coinciding with your 65th birthday (or planned retirement age) an be a good option.
+But it may help to think of it in these terms: You'll get the money back years from now, when you may no longer have the ability (or desire) to work.
+Retirement accounts are great incubators for growing wealth over many decades because they allow for tax-deferred compounding.
+If you don't know what to invest in, a target-date fund with a date coinciding with your 65th birthday (or planned retirement age) can be a good option.

-When deciding how much to contribute to a plan, determine whether your company provides a 401(k) match, and aim to contribute at least that much.
+How much should you contribute?
+Determine whether your company provides a 401(k) match, and try to contribute at least that much.
 For example, say the company will match up to 5% of your contribution at a rate of $0.50 for every dollar you contribute.
-Contributing less than 5% means you're turning down money your employer is offering you.
+Contributing less than 5% means you're turning down some free money.

 Going back to the take-home pay calculator, I factored in 5% of gross pay as a 401(k) election.
 Remember that 401(k) contributions are funded with pretax dollars, and you pay taxes upon withdrawal.
 I think this helps with budgeting; if you direct pretax money to your 401(k) before it hits your bank account, it simplifies and automates the process of saving.

 That leaves us with approximately $1,340 per paycheck, and $2,680 most months.